vale-salvatelli/sdo-autocal_pub/README.md

    Accepted for A&A publication.
    https://arxiv.org/abs/2012.14023.

-Other publications made under this project:
+Other publications made under the FDL - SDO project:
 * "Auto-Calibration of Remote Sensing Solar Telescopes with Deep Learning" NeurIPS 2019 - ML4PS Workshop https://arxiv.org/abs/1911.04008